Omardyab/data-structures-and-algorithms-/code-challenge/array_insert_shift/readme.md

-# Code Challenge: Reverse an Array
+# Code Challenge: InsertShiftArray
-Write a function called reverseArray which takes an array as an argument.
-Without utilizing any of the built-in methods available to your language, return an array with elements in reversed order.
+Write a function called insertShiftArray which takes in an array and a value to be added.
+Without utilizing any of the built-in methods available to your language, return an array with the new value added at the middle index.

 # Approach & Efficiency

 Approach: I used a for in loop that iterates the elements.
-Then, insert/add using the .insert function
+Then, insert/add using the .append function
 Efficiency: O(N), where n is the number of elements in the array.

 # Whiteboard: